lauralaqui/food-app/README.md

 ## About The Project
 ![a home journal screenshot](/foodappscreenshot.png)

+This is an eCommerce template that can be adpated for almost any product or service.

 The initial version of this project was created as part of a <a href="https://scrimba.com/" target="_blank" rel="noopener noreferrer"> Scrimba</a> tutorial.
-This is an eCommerce template that can be adpated.

 Requirements:

 * Render the menu options using Javascript
-* Use reduce(), destructuring, for loops
+* Use reduce(), destructuring, for loops, map(), filter(), push()
-* Be able to add/remove items
+* Ability to add/remove items
+* HTML form
-* Have a payment modal with compulsory form inputs
+* Payment modal with compulsory form inputs

 <br>